ksator/VXLAN-EVPN/TRAINING/day-1/lab_guides/ADC_day1_EVPN_infra_lab_guide.md

 ## Notes about this lab

+* This lab will help to understand how to build an EVPN-VXLAN infrastructure in the following context
+  * eBGP underlay
+  * eBGP overlay
+  * note : it is easy to translate it to an IGP underlay model by configuring RR on the spines for the ooverlay session
 * This is not a “push-command” lab (except for IP addresses config.
 Or some basic stuff)
   * Try the commands
   * It could have some basic missing and traps
   * The goal is not to finish absolutely but more for understanding
-  * Lab will be available
+  * Lab will be available after the training
 * **Save on each box the initial-configurations for later-purposes**
   * `copy running-config flash:init_conf_ADC.eos`
 * Don’t forget to save your running-configuration frequently.